 The Council and Alyeska periodically review the funding level under their contract.
 The current contract rate addendum is in effect through the fiscal year 2020.
-The funding level for fiscal year 2018 will be \$3,629,983.
+The funding level for fiscal year 2019 will be \$3,648,133.
 The funding levels for subsequent years are adjusted by the change in the Anchorage Consumer Price Index.
 Funding payments are made by Alyeska twice a year, on the first business day of January and July.
-The contract will continue as long as oil continues to flow through the Trans-Alaska Pipeline System.
-Any unspent and unencumbered Alyeska.
+The contract will continue as long as oil continues to flow through the Trans Alaska Pipeline System.
+Any unspent and unencumbered Alyeska-provided funds remaining at the termination of this contract shall be returned to Alyeska.